v5ma/selfawarenetworks/README.md

 Looking to pay to have professional transcripts of the audio done by hand. https://github.com/v5ma/selfawarenetworks/wiki

-At the moment the readme page consists of a lot of disclaimers and very little about the contents and main ideas presented within these notes.
-I will work on fixing that for the next major revision of the readme file.
+At the moment the  page consists of a lot of disclaimers and very little about the contents and main ideas presented within these notes.
+I will work on fixing that for the next major revision of the  file.

 # I have several thoughts on Yann LeCun's model released on June 27th 2022 see note a0110z
 https://github.com/v5ma/selfawarenetworks/blob/main/a0110z.md